SConsul/sconsul.github.io/research.md

 and patients suffering from rare forms of osteoporosis (specifically pregnancy-associated osteoporosis), the detection and characterization of these lacunae can serve as a biomarker.
 The classical approach involves simply thresholding the scan on a single value of bone mineral density.
 This method fails to capture many small lacunae, which is believed to be the main area of interest in explaining the diseases of interest.
-We propose a 2 stage approach of adaptive thresholding followed by a CNN classifier to remove noise structures, to obtain good estimates of the lacunar location and shape.
+We propose a 2 stage approach of adaptive thresholding followed by a classifier to remove noise structures, to obtain good estimates of the lacunar location and shape.
 </p>
 </div>